kvkr/kavitha.app/data/projects/lockscreen-product.md

 ---
-title: Improving user retention for a lockscreen experience
+title: Creating user artefacts for a lockscreen experience
 date: '2010-03-31'
 description: |
   As a UX Researcher, I thoroughly enjoyed being all ears to the users and being the voice of the users.